yudiz-dotnet/xamarin-forms-material-chips/README.md

 Now, add a code in ViewModel for load data in Material Chips.
 Here, I have created list of Item which we will add in Chips.
 Here you can use list data as per you need.

-Here, code is written in ViewModels > MainPageViewModel.cs
+Here, code is written in [MainPageViewModel.cs](../master/Code/MaterialChips/MaterialChips/ViewModels/MainPageViewModel.cs)

     public class MainPageViewModel : BaseViewModel
     {